mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]update_in_pause**

     Enables updating of the main screen bitmap while the system is paused.
-This means that the VIDEO_UPDATE callback will be called repeatedly during pause, which can be useful for debugging.
+This means that the video update callback will be called repeatedly while the emulation is paused, which can be useful for debugging.

     The default is OFF (**-noupdate_in_pause**).